Probesys/bileto/.github/pull_request_template.md

 - [ ] accessibility has been tested
 - [ ] tests are up-to-date
 - [ ] locales are synchronized
-- [ ] copyright notices are up-to-date
+- [ ] copyright notices are up to date
-- [ ] documentation is up-to-date (including migration notes)
+- [ ] documentation is up to date (including migration notes)